 Backpackers travel for distance rather than for the purpose of summiting mountains, though both backpacking and peak-bagging might be done on the same trip.
 This type of travel allows you to access remote areas on your own power.
 Trips may range from a couple of days to months depending on your objective.
 Seasoned backpackers recommend carrying no more than 1/3 of your body weight.

-Pack: Carrying complete shelter, kitchen, layers, water and fuel.
-Pack weight ranges 16-25 kg
+Pack: Carrying complete shelter, kitchen, layers, water, and fuel.

 Peak baggers are in it for the summit.
 Peak bagging is done with a light pack and minimal supplies.
-Generally, these trips do not involve any technical climbing gear like ropes or harnesses.
-Rather, they are typically single day or overnight trips.
-Backpackers might add on a peak bagging day to their trip, in which case they will establish a camp and leave non-essential equipment behind while they summit a nearby mountain.
+Generally, these trips don’t involve any technical climbing gear like ropes and harnesses.
+Typically, they are single days or overnight trips.
+Backpackers might add on a peak bagging day to their trip, in which case they will establish a camp and leave non-essential equipment behind while they climb a nearby mountain.

-Duration & Elevation: Long, hard pushes over 1-2 days
+Duration & Elevation: Long, hard pushes over 1 to 2 days.

-Pack: Carrying light packs with layers, first aid, water and fuel.
-Pack weight range 9-15 kg
+Pack: Carrying light packs with layers, first aid, water, and fuel.

-Fitness Attributes: Strong “mountain chasis”, stamina and strength
+Fitness Attributes: Strong “mountain chassis”, stamina and strength.

-Duration & Elevation: 1 long, hard day, or as part of multi-day expedition
+Duration & Elevation: 1 long intense day, or as part of a multi-day expedition.

-Fitness Attributes: Strong “mountain chasis” for approach, grip and upper body strength for climb
+Fitness Attributes: Strong “mountain chassis” for approach, grip and upper body strength for the climb.

-Example Trip: Cathedral Range State Park, Balls Pyramid, Mt Coolum
+Example Trip: Cathedral Range State Park, Balls Pyramid, Mount Coolum.

 Reference: Mountain Athletics